casperson/lob-challenge/README.md

+This project was a lot of fun to do.
+I took the opportunity to learn some new technologies, in addition to completing the project.

-In order to get this bad boy running:
+Now, in order to get this bad boy running, just do the following:

 ```
-cd lob_challenge
+cd lob-challenge
 npm i

 cd client